-Dogs for the Disabled is currently searching for volunteer puppy socialisers in the Oxfordshire area to help continue the charity's vital work helping people with disabilities live independently.
+Dogs for the Disabled is currently searching for volunteer puppy socialisers in Daventry and Northampton areas to help continue the charity's vital work helping people with disabilities live independently.

-Puppy socialisers take a young pup (usually a Labrador or Golden Retriever) into their homes for approximately one year giving them plenty of experience of the outside world before they commence their formal training at the charity's centre in Banbury, Oxfordshire.
+Puppy socialisers take a young pup (usually a Labrador or

+Golden Retriever) into their homes for approximately one year giving them plenty of experience of the outside world before they commence their formal training at the charity's centre in Banbury, Oxfordshire.